denisrosset/scalin/README.md

 # scalin
 Exact linear algebra in Scala/Spire

-For performance reasons, both mutable and immutable vectors/matrices - many algorithms in the literature are mutable.
+For performance reasons, both mutable and immutable vectors/matrices are implemented, as many algorithms in the literature need mutation.
 The mutable variants act as builders, so a .result() creates an immutable variant.

 Only dense vector/matrices are implemented for now.
+Care is taken that `hashCode` and `equals` is consistent across the different matrix/vector implementations; it is not guaranteed to be consistent for different element types.
+Also, all matrices/vectors are invariant in their scalar type.

 The instances are not specialized: the focus is exact linear algebra, and scalars are expected to be `<: AnyRef`.
 Specialization is also tricky to get right in generic code.
 For example, higher-kinded types do not mix well with specialization.